 Malware is a broad term that includes viruses and other malignant software.

 All malware compromises the security of the infected device.
-Many forms of malware are used to monitor users either to steal personal data or allow governments to access information on a target individual.
+Many forms of malware are used to monitor users to steal personal data or allow governments to access information on a target individual.

 The US government has a long list of secretive malware they use to spy on citizens without their knowledge.
 Again, these things come up; people are momentarily outraged and forget.

-Just go back to the top of this page and check the link to the Edward Snowden revelations to see all the malware information he leaked back in 2014.
+Just go back to the top of this page and check the link to the Edward Snowden revelations to see all the malware information he leaked in 2014.

 So, do you feel like someone’s watching?